ramsey/conventional-commits/CONTRIBUTING.md

 composer test
 ```

+CaptainHook will automatically run all tests before pushing to the remote
+repository.

 ### Functional Tests

 This project includes a suite of functional tests located in `tests/expect/`.
 These tests use the [Expect](https://en.wikipedia.org/wiki/Expect) tool to
 automate CLI interactions.
 The tests will run automatically as part of
-`composer test`, or you may run them separately with:
+continuous integration, or you may run them locally with:

 ```
-./tests/bash-test tests/functional-tests.sh
+composer test-functional
 ```

 To run the tests, you must have an up-to-date version of coreutils (8.30 or